Any way you lay it down, snowshoeing will satisfy your winterlust.

 The Pembina Rotary Community North Trails are located 7 km northeast of Drayton Valley.
 The 16 km of trails are well travelled and border the North Saskatchewan River Valley.
 Most of the trails stay above the embankment with a few beautiful exceptions.
 These trails are dedicated to cross-skiing with set tracks.
 Snowshoeing and cross-country skiing on the same trails is dangerous for all users and ruins the groomed ski trails.
 On trails shared with skiers, snowshoers should stay to the edge of the trail and never walk on skier tracks.

-The Hilltop and Hillside Trails.
-Located on the east side of the North Saskatchewan River near Willey West Campground and just off of Range Road 71, these 9.7 km of trails meander up and down the steep terrain of the North Saskatchewan River embankments and are perfect for snowshoeing.
+The Hilltop and Hillside Trails are located on the east side of the North Saskatchewan River near Willey West Campground and just off of Range Road 71, these 9.7 km of trails meander up and down the steep terrain of the North Saskatchewan River embankments and are perfect for snowshoeing.
 Snowshoeing on these trails promises to be a heart pumping experience.
 Bring your mobile device with your QR Code Scanner to turn the Hilltop Trail into an interpretative experience.

 If you want to ‘bushwhack’ it on your snowshoes instead of going on a trail, there are several access points into Eagle Point Provincial Park and Blue Rapids Provincial Recreation Area.
 These are shown on the snowshoe trails and access map.